The birthplace of "Made in Japan"

 Other nearby attractions

-Important World Heritage Sites about silk
+Important World Heritage Sites about the silk industry

-The Tomioka Silk Mill and related sites, including Tajima Yahei Sericulture Farm, Takayama-sha Sericulture School, and Arafune Cold Storage, were listed as World Heritage Sites in 2014, in recognition of the important role they played in bringing silk to the world.
+The Tomioka Silk Mill and related sites, including Tajima Yahei Sericulture Farm, Takayama-sha Sericulture School, and Arafune Cold Storage, were listed as World Heritage Sites in 2014, in recognition of the important role they played in bringing the silk industry to the world.

 Stroll around the streets